- Your State

 Secondly, families in California have another tuition-free option in charter schools.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods.
 In addition, public charter schools are accountable to authorizing entities, such as colleges or school districts, for results.

-California has several hundred charter schools, which can be found in this school directory.
+The first charter school in California opened in 1994 in San Carlos.
+Today, about one in nine of California’s public school students attend a charter school.
+The state has around 1,000 charter schools, which can be found in this school directory.
 Each charter has a particular focus and strives to fill a unique role in the local community.
 For example, this could be providing a STEAM program or a rigorous literacy program.
 When we interviewed the executive director of one of California’s largest charter schools, Granada Hills Charter School, we learned that the school serves students from 60 countries who, collectively, speak more than 40 languages!

 Depending on where you live in California, you may also be able to choose a magnet school.
 These free, public schools allow kids to focus on specific themes, like science or the performing arts.
-For the 2019-2020 school year, there were more than 170 magnet schools in California.
 If your child learns best by diving deeply into a subject he or she is passionate about, a magnet school could be a good fit.

 We recently spoke to the Cox Family, a California family that found that homeschooling was the best fit for one of their three children.
 As mom Erica Cox put it, finding the right school for your child requires being open to thinking outside the box: “If you want your kid to be a successful student, you need to find the right type of school and environment for them to thrive in.
 Don’t assume because it works for one [student] it will work for the others.”